LIFE AS A HUNTER

 The students are now to research educational options in Greenland today and compare them to Mikkel’s story about educational options in the 1940s.
 They answer the questions in the black speech balloons by recording their answers.

 They can search for knowledge in the podcast and listen to Mikkel’s story once again.
-They can also search for knowledge on these websites Norden.dk and stat.gl
+They can also search for knowledge on this website https://www.norden.org/da/info-norden/ungdomsuddannelser-i-groenland

 You can review in class and assess pros and cons of growing up in Greenland in the 1940s compared to today.